const localhost = [4]u8{ 127, 0, 0, 1 };

 pub fn read_request(conn: Connection,

-buffer: []u8) !void {
+u8) !void {

-const reader = conn.stream.reader();
+buffer: []const reader = conn.stream.reader();

-_ = try reader.read(buffer);
+try reader.read(buffer);

-This function accepts a slice object which behaves as a buffer.
-The read_request() function reads the contents of the message sent into the connection object, and saves this content into this buffer object that we provided as input.
+function reads the message sent into the connection object, and saves this message into this buffer object that we have provided as input.

 7.5 Looking at the current state of the program

-I think it is a good time to see how our program is currently working.
+I think now is a good time to see how our program is currently working.
 Shall we?
-So, the first thing I will do is to update the main.zig module in our small Zig project, so that the main() function call this new read_request() function that we just created.
-I will also add a print statement at the end of the main() function, just so that you can see what the HTTP Request we just loaded into the buffer object looks like.
+So, the first thing I will do is to update the main.zig

-Also, I’m creating the buffer object in the main() function, which will be responsible for storing the message sent by the client, and, I’m also using a for loop to initialize all fields of this buffer object to the number zero.
+loop to initialize all fields of this buffer object to the number zero.
 This is important to make sure that we don’t have uninitialized memory in this object.
 Because uninitialized memory may cause undefined behaviour in our program.

 const std = @import("std");